 Brussels sprouts roasted until golden tender, then tossed with sweet cranberries, crispy prosciutto, and fresh lemon zest.
 This easy side dish requires minimal prep and will surely be a holiday favorite!

 - Add garlic and cook just until fragrant, about 30 seconds.
-Add thyme and cranberries; cook for 1 minute, stirring constantly.
-Stir in roasted brussels sprouts and then remove the pan from the heat.
+Stir in thyme and cranberries and cook for about 1 minute, stirring constantly.

 - Transfer the roasted Brussels sprouts to a serving bowl.
 Spoon the prosciutto and cranberry mixture over the sprouts, including the drippings.
 Garnish with lemon zest and serve immediately.